 Assessment, on any scale, can provide valuable insight into the conditions and issues of concern in a watershed and the underlying cause of those conditions.
-However, the ability of an assessment to accurately and fully reveal an understanding of what's going on in the watershed, and to provide meaningful results can be limited by any of the following:
+However, the ability of an assessment to accurately and fully reveal an understanding of what's going on in the watershed, and to provide meaningful results can be limited by any number of constraints.
+Nevertheless, narrowing the number and significance of assessment uncertainties can improve restoration project performance.
+Some limitations of assessments include :

-- Property ownership and access may limit the area of study. - The type and resolution of data collected may be limited by time, money, or the limited objectives of those conducting the assessment. - Scientific understanding of watershed processes is limited and comprehensive and reliable techniques for evaluating watersheds are lacking 12. - Impacts to environmental resources are influenced by multiple factors and can accumulate through space and time, a fact that complicates the determination of cause and effect relationships and the evaluation of potential future impacts. - No single discipline covers the many influencing variables, and thus, a study must involve an interdisciplinary team of professionals.
-This requires coordination and cooperation among the individuals involved. - Rare events that occurred in the past or elsewhere in the watershed may influence sites a considerable distance downstream, many years or even decades later.
-Consequently, the temporal and spatial scope of analysis may be insufficient to identify remote or historic causes. - Lack of historical records may limit our understanding of past conditions. - The quality, accuracy, and precision of data are dependent upon the knowledge and skill of those collecting and interpreting the data.
+- Property ownership and access may limit the area of study.
+Contact with landowners early in the process with an outline of assessment objects can be helpful in accomplishing habitat assessments while meeting landowner needs.
+Also, assessments that feature partnerships with local restoration groups, such as Regional Fisheries Enhancement Groups (RFEG's), tribes, Lead Entities, or County extension services may be helpful to some landowners. - The type and resolution of data collected may be limited by time, money, or the limited objectives of those conducting the assessment.
+Although they may not match your assessment objectives, existing assessments conducted for a similar purpose or in a representative location or scale may supplement limited assessment capabilities. - Most of our understanding of restoration project success (and failure) comes from case-study assessments.
+Due to large variations among restoration projects and their site conditions, aquatic habitat response to these actions is highly variable.
+Although among the least desirable monitoring tools, narrative discussions of project effectiveness at the site scale can be incorporated into all restoration projects.
+Even anecdotal information should be conveyed in a public forum, such as the Lead Entity Habitat Work Schedule (refer to Chapter 1), so that others can continue to understand how their project's effectiveness can be maximized.
+No single discipline covers the many influencing variables that are involved in restoration project planning, and thus, assessments are improved when they involve an interdisciplinary team of professionals. - Rare events that occurred in the past or elsewhere in the watershed may influence sites a considerable distance downstream, many years or even decades later.
+Consequently, the temporal and spatial scope of analysis should be sufficient to identify remote or historic influences. - Lack of historical records may limit our understanding of past conditions.
+In many areas of Washington, aerial photos date to the 1930's.
+Local or state libraries and historical societies are often productive sources of these valuable resources. - The quality, accuracy, and precision of data are dependent upon the knowledge and skill of those collecting and interpreting the data.
 Training is essential to minimize human error and ensure consistent application of data collection methods. - The quality, accuracy, and resolution of data are influenced by the tools and methods employed for data collection.